-In the case of a welfare concern, staff should complete the welfare concern form at Appendix 3 and hand to the DSL immediately.
-Early help and pastoral support should be immediately provided and if it is felt that Social Services should be involved the DSL will ring the Front Door and follow City of York Safeguarding Children Board practices.
-For pupils who are not at significant risk but who need additional support from one or more agencies, the Designated Persons will follow City of York Safeguarding Children Partnership procedures such as the use of the 'Family Early Help Assessment (FEHA)' and 'Team Around the Child (TAC).'
+In the case of a welfare concern, staff should let the DSL know, where they have access they should complete the concern on Wellbeing Manager or write notes and give them to the DSL immediately.
+Both annual training and Appendix 2 give guidance to the information that should be in the notes, all notes should be handed to the DSL immediately.
+Early help and pastoral support should be immediately provided and if it is felt that Social Services should be involved the DSL will ring the City of York MASH and follow City of York Safeguarding Children Board practices.
+For pupils who are not at significant risk but who need additional support from one or more agencies, the Designated Persons will follow City of York Safeguarding Children Partnership procedures such as the use of the 'Early Help Assessment' and 'Team Around the Child or Family.'